 - Ciega, Sordomuda has "[Unkempt], blind, deaf-and-dumb,/ clumsy, [worried/ irrational], stubborn,/ it is all that I have been".

 - This pretty much sums up the masochistic titles.

-- Singer Namedrop - In true Wyclef style, he manages to repeat "Shakira, Shakira" far too many times to count and still get "The Fugees" into 'Hips Don't Lie', as well as both his home country (Haiti), Shakira's (Colombia) and her birthplace (Barranquilla).
+- In true Wyclef style, he manages to repeat "Shakira, Shakira," far too many times to count, and still get "The Fugees" into 'Hips Don't Lie', as well as both his home country (Haiti), Shakira's (Colombia) and her birthplace (Barranquilla).

-- Shakira was originally an alt-rock singer more akin to Alanis.
-Then she began shaking her hips and dyed her hair blonde and became latin-Britney.
+- She was originally an alt-rock singer more akin to Alanis.
+Then she began shaking her hips, dyed her hair blonde, and became Latin-Britney.

-- Possibly the only person in history to dance with Beyoncé (in the video for their duet "Beautiful Liar") and not get upstaged.
+- She's possibly the only person in history to dance with Beyoncé (in the video for their duet "Beautiful Liar") and not get upstaged.

 - Title 1: Fijación Oral Vol. 1, followed by Oral Fixation Vol. 2.

 - Translated Cover Version: She has done this in English, Spanish, and Portuguese.
 "Ojos asi" from Dónde están los ladrones? returned on Laundry Service as "Eyes Like Yours"; from Fijación oral vol. 1, "Dia Especial" and "En Tus Pupilas" returned on Oral Fixation vol. 2 as "The Day and the Time" and "Something," respectively.

 - Woman Scorned: Shakira and her boyfriend of 12 years and father of her two children, ex-footballer Gerard Piqué, ended their relationship after she found out that he had been cheating on her with a younger woman.
 Since then, Shakira has released multiple songs in which she calls out Piqué for his actions, exposing him to the whole world.